EasyJet cancels flights as airports face staff shortages – Daily Business

 Easter holiday travellers face disruption as airlines cancel flights and airports struggle with a shortage of staff.

-EasyJet cancelled around 100 flights on Monday, including 62 from the UK, blaming higher than usual levels of staff absence due to Covid.
+EasyJet cancelled 222 flights over the weekend and a further 62 on Monday, blaming higher than usual levels of staff absence because of Covid.
 The employment of standby crew was not enough to avoid the last minute changes to its schedules.

 “As a result of the current high rates of Covid infections across Europe, like all businesses, easyJet is experiencing higher than usual levels of employee sickness,” an EasyJet spokesman said.